usnistgov/feasst/dev/README.rst

 Hotfix branch
 --------------------------------------------------------------------------------

-The hotfix branch is for implementation of bug fixes to the master branch.
+The hotfix branch is for implementation of bug fixes to the main branch.
-After merging with master and develop, they are deleted.
+After merging with main and develop, they are deleted.

 Feature branches
 --------------------------------------------------------------------------------